-Along the journey in visual arts, students will experience three levels of development each carefully designed to help them to gain more of a comfort-level with art—not only the doing and making of art, but understanding art and how it reflects the world they live in.
+Along the journey in visual arts, students will experience three levels of development, each carefully designed to help them gain more comfort with art—not only the doing and making of art but also understanding art and how it reflects the world they live in.

 Specifically, the three levels of development are:

-EXPLORATION: In the Lower school with Mrs. Beck, children are immersed in new words about art, various masters and hands-on making of art that will stimulate their senses and take full advantage of their popping imaginations!
+In the Lower School with Mrs. Pomeroy ’02, children are immersed in new words about art, various masters, and hands-on making of art that will stimulate their senses and take full advantage of their popping imaginations!

-DISCOVERY: In the Upper School with Mrs. McNichol, Ms. Churay, and Ms. Morris, young adults consider what they have to offer the world through their own personal voice.
+In the Upper School with Ms. Morris and Ms. Churay, young adults consider what they have to offer the world through their voices.
 Students are challenged to deliver a message to the world through their artwork.
 Taking risks and being deliberate and reflective are rewarded when the student departs the class with greater self-awareness and an appreciation for the artistic journey—mistakes and all.